Idirianuk/WiiM-Ultra-Logitech-Harmony-RPi-Integration/README.md

 sudo systemctl enable wiimote.service sudo systemctl start wiimote

-You'll then need to add a new device to your harmony setup.
+You'll then need to add a new device to your Harmony setup.
 I added a "WiiM Ultra" device to my set up using the MyHarmony app on your PC.
+I don't think that you can do it without this PC App.
-I told mine that I was adding and Amplifier type device.
+I told mine that I was adding an Amplifier type device.
 It'll not find it in the database.
 It will give you the chance to 'teach' it the keys from your remote that you're going to use for Volume etc. using your Harmony handheld remote, connected to your PC via USB.
 You'll have to modify any existing activities to use the "WiiM" device as the volume control, by adding the device to the activity and following the Wizard.